TQ-completion and the Taylor tower of the identity functor: Introduction

 The Taylor tower of the identity functor in spaces has been widely studied and is known to contain a great deal of non-trivial information and structure; see, for instance \cite{Arone_Mahowald}, \cite{Behrens_EHP_sequence}, \cite{Ching_bar_constructions}, and \cite{Johnson_derivatives}.
 It is shown in \cite[4.3]{Goodwillie_calculus_2} that the identity functor in spaces is $1$-analytic and, hence, that the Taylor tower of the identity converges strongly on all $1$-connected spaces.
 In the context of $\capO$-algebras, it follows from \cite[1.6]{Ching_Harper} that the identity functor in $\AlgO$ is $0$-analytic and, hence, its Taylor tower converges strongly on all $0$-connected $\capO$-algebras.
 Additional structure possessed by this tower is explored in \cite{Clark_derivatives}.

 The goal of this paper is to study, in $\AlgO$, the behavior of the Taylor tower of the identity functor when evaluated on $\capO$-algebras which are not assumed to be $0$-connected.
 In particular, our main theorem applies to any $(-1)$-connected cofibrant $\capO$-algebra with $0$-connected $\TQ$-homology.
-To keep this paper appropriately concise, we refer the reader to \cite[Section 3]{Schonsheck_fibration_theorems} for background on $\TQ$-homology and completion; for a more thorough treatment, see \cite{Ching_Harper_derived_Koszul_duality}, \cite{Harper_modules_over_operads}, and \cite{Harper_Hess}.
+To keep this paper appropriately concise, we briefly review $\TQ$-homology and completion in Section \ref{sec_background_preliminaries}, but refer the reader to \cite{Ching_Harper_derived_Koszul_duality}, \cite{Harper_modules_over_operads}, \cite{Harper_Hess}, and \cite[Section 3]{Schonsheck_fibration_theorems} for further discussion.
+In short, the $\TQ$-completion $A_\TQ^\wedge$ of an $\capO$-algebra $A$ is defined as the homotopy limit of the canonical cosimplicial resolution of $A$ obtained by iterating the $\TQ$-Hurewicz map $A \to UQ(A) \simeq \TQ(A)$, and can be thought of as a spectral algebra analogue of Bousfield-Kan's $\mathbb{Z}$-completion \cite[I.4]{Bousfield_Kan} for spaces.
 The following is our main result.

 \begin{thm} Given a $(-1)$-connected cofibrant $\capO$-algebra $A$, if $\TQ(A)$ is $0$-connected, then there is a natural weak equivalence $P_\infty(\id)A \simeq A_\TQ^\wedge$. \end{thm}

 We also prove, in Section \ref{sec_sufficient_condition}, the following sufficient condition under which $\TQ(A)$ is $0$-connected.